wcprice11/embark-automation/Documentation/definitions.md

 continuous integration system
 : A development pipeline of merging, unit tests, and integration tests before production.
 Generally, these will handle git merges, testing, and deployment automatically

+Angular
+: Google-made Typescript app development framework

+Angular components
+: Building blocks of the framework.
+Contain templates and styles

+Ionic
+: UI toolkit integrated with Angular

+Lodash
+: JS Utility library

+Cordova
+: A bridge that wraps the native device code in a JS API so that a webview application can use platform features.